Retail: Global top ten retailers

 As of 2016, China was the largest retail market in the world.

-Competition

-Retail stores may or may not have competitors close enough to affect their pricing, product availability, and other operations.
-A 2006 survey found that only 38% of retail stores in India believed they faced more than slight competition.
-Competition also affected less than half of retail stores in Kazakhstan, Bulgaria, and Azerbaijan.
-In all countries the main competition was domestic, not foreign.

-Retail trade provides 9% of all jobs in India and 14% of GDP.

-Statistics for national retail sales

 United States

 The National Retail Federation and Kantar annually rank the nation's top retailers according to sales.
 The National Retail Federation also separately ranks the 100 fastest-growing U.S. retailers based on increases in domestic sales.

 Since 1951, the U.S. Census Bureau has published the Retail Sales report every month.
 It is a measure of consumer spending, an important indicator of the US GDP.
 Retail firms provide data on the dollar value of their retail sales and inventories.
 A sample of 12,000 firms is included in the final survey and 5,000 in the advanced one.
-The advanced estimated data is based on a subsample from the US CB complete retail & food services sample.
+The advanced estimated data is based on a subsample from the US CB complete retail and food services sample.

 Retail is the largest private-sector employer in the United States, supporting 52 million working Americans.